wankata/simple-ecommerce-demo/README.md

 If you want to change the look and feel of the catalogue, feel free to override it's default templates inside your project's template dir.

+The Catalogue app is a simple brochure.
+If you need it to be a part of an online store, you may want to integrate it with your basket.
+The *category_detail.html* provides you with a *basket block* for that purpose.
+You need to extend the template, override the basket block and you are ready!
+All other styles will remain as by default.

 Known issues
 ------------
   * ecommerce.wsgi is not properly configured.
 If you want to run django in production with wsgi, you need to set the